A dubious US highway endpoint in Mena, AR

 Arkansas' version from the same year was their only map that referenced US 271...

-However, by this time the point was becoming moot, because Oklahoma had apparently decided it could not benefit from the US 271 designation if Arkansas was not going to sign it.
-So it appears Oklahoma petitioned to apply US 271 shields to a different corridor, heading southwest from Poteau and into Texas (a state that was apparently much more willing to cooperate than Arkansas, considering that they extended US 271 all the way to the Gulf).
-But here again, Oklahoma overstepped its authority by inventing the "US 371" designation and applying it to the corridor between Poteau and Mena:
+Oklahoma apparently decided it could not benefit from the US 271 designation if Arkansas was not going to sign it.
+So it appears Oklahoma petitioned to apply US 271 shields to a different corridor, heading southwest from Poteau and into Texas (a state that was much more willing to cooperate than Arkansas, considering that they extended US 271 all the way to the Gulf).
+AASHO approved that change in late 1929, and they told both Oklahoma and Arkansas to apply the "US 371" designation to the corridor between Poteau and Mena.
+Following is an excerpt from the letter AASHO sent to Oklahoma on Dec.
+7, 1929...

-Oklahoma's map from the following year (1931) showed that the US 270 designation had been applied to the corridor between Mena and Heavener, and the 1932 Arkansas map followed suit.
-But the main point of this page is to demonstrate reasons why US 271 may have never been signed into Mena.
+US 270 was approved in May 1930, subsuming all of US 371 between Mena and Poteau.
+Oklahoma's map from the following year (1931) illustrated that, and the 1932 Arkansas map followed suit.
+So US 371 existed for about six months, and it was apparently signposted in Oklahoma.
+But the main point of this page is to demonstrate reasons why neither US 271 nor US 371 may have ever been signposted to the southern terminus near Mena.
 For additional maps and research, please see this blog post by Jeremy Lance.

 Page originally created 2010;